CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Introduction

 \subsection{Key Advantages and Motivations}

-Employing CAPAs offers several significant advantages over conventional SPDAs in wireless communications.
-By fully utilizing the whole surface of the aperture and enabling the free control of the current distribution, CAPAs can leverage spatial resources more \emph{effectively} and \emph{flexibly}.
-This enables them to approach the theoretical limits of the array gain, spatial DoFs, and channel capacity.
+By fully utilizing the whole surface of the aperture and enabling the free control of the current distribution, CAPAs can leverage spatial resources more \emph{effectively} and \emph{flexibly} than conventional SPDAs.
+This enables CAPAs to approach the theoretical performance limits.
 Therefore, CAPAs yield superior wireless transmission capabilities to SPDAs, making them a promising technology that can meet the challenging demands of sixth-generation (6G) networks.

 Furthermore, due to their continuous aperture, CAPAs rely on an \emph{integral-based continuous} signal model instead of a \emph{matrix-based discrete} one.
-This distinction introduces a novel conceptual framework for designing and analyzing extremely large-scale, ultra-dense arrays and offers the key benefits as follows: \begin{itemize} \item \textbf{Enhanced Computation Efficiency:} Optimizing a current distribution, essentially a continuous function, can be computationally more efficient than optimizing high-dimensional matrices, which simplifies complex computations to a large extent. \item \textbf{Mathematical-Friendly Analysis:} Integrals are often easier to analyze and provide deeper insights than discrete summations.
+This distinction introduces a novel framework for designing and analyzing extremely large-scale, ultra-dense arrays and offers the key benefits as follows: \begin{itemize} \item \textbf{Enhanced Computation Efficiency:} Optimizing a current distribution, essentially a continuous function, can be computationally more efficient than optimizing high-dimensional matrices, which simplifies complex computations to a large extent. \item \textbf{Mathematical-Friendly Analysis:} Integrals are often easier to analyze and provide deeper insights than discrete summations.
 This aligns with the foundational motivations behind the invention of calculus by Leibniz. \item \textbf{Memory-Friendly Storage:} Storing a continuous function requires much less memory than storing a large matrix, leading to significant hardware storage savings. \end{itemize}

 The above arguments highlight the significance of investigating CAPA applications for wireless communications, both in practice and theory, placing CAPAs at the forefront of the 6G wireless revolution.
 However, the design of CAPAs for wireless communications is still in its infancy.
 This motivates us to provide a systematic overview of CAPAs.
 In this article, we first review practical hardware implementations of CAPAs, followed by an exploration of their beamforming designs.
-We then analyze the performance gains of CAPAs over SPDAs by using the performance metrics, including channel capacity and diversity-multiplexing gains.
+We then analyze the performance gains of CAPAs over SPDAs.
 Finally, the open challenges of CAPAs are discussed to motivate future research.